XR2Learn/Enabler-5-Inference/README.md

 Each component is deployed using Docker to ensure easy-to-use components, reproducible development and deployment environments, and consistent results.

+**Pre-processing**: a component to process raw input data into format and time windows to be used as input for the **Emotion Classification** component.

 **Emotion Classification**: a component to recognize emotions.
 Each modality has a separated emotion classification component.